Seattle Seawolves: Stadium

 The Seattle Seawolves play at the main stadium at Starfire Sports, which has a seating capacity of 4,000, in the suburb of Tukwila.
 The team offered 1,800 season tickets for their inaugural season, which sold out prior to the first match.
 In 2024, Seawolves team president Tom Barden stated that the team was "in discussions" to move to the redeveloped Memorial Stadium on the Seattle Center campus.
 The stadium is planned to be rebuilt with a capacity of 6,500 to 8,000 seats.

 Broadcasting

-The local broadcasts for the Seawolves were carried by Root Sports Northwest, a regional AT&T SportsNet affiliate, from 2019 to 2021.
+The local broadcast for the Seawolves has been carried on KONG and the streaming platform KING 5+ since 2026.
+Root Sports Northwest, a regional AT&T SportsNet affiliate, broadcast matches locally from 2019 to 2021.
 Dan Power and Kevin Swiryn were the on-air talent for the first season.
-As of the 2024 season, national broadcasts were shown on Fox, FS1, and FS2; regional broadcasts were available on Root Sports and Fox 13+.
+For the 2024 season, national broadcasts were shown on Fox, FS1, and FS2; regional broadcasts were available on Root Sports and Fox 13+.